 |

 throughout the world.
-In New Jersey I have lectured regularly for the
+In New Jersey he has lectured regularly for the

 New Jersey Council for the Humanities.
-Among the places I have lectured
+Among the places he has lectured

 in the United States are Princeton University, Harvard University, The